noahbenson/neurohackademy2020/README.md

 This tutorial was written for the 2020 Neurohackademy summer course at the University of Washington.

-The tutorial is a notebook (`tutorial.ipynb` in this repository) that can be executed inside of a [docker](https://docker.com/) container.
+The tutorial is a notebook (`class-tutorial.ipynb` in this repository) that can be executed inside of a [docker](https://docker.com/) container.
 In order to run this tutorial, you will need to have docker installed.
 Optionally, if you want to examine a Human Connectome Project (HCP) subject instead of a FreeSurfer subject,